 Why did this make the front page of the New York Times?
 Let’s show a little bit more critical analysis of findings, and not just swallow the PR.

-20 thoughts on “Don't Switch to the Mediterranean Diet Just Yet”
+20 responses to “Don't Switch to the Mediterranean Diet Just Yet”

 Sorry, but I disagree with your interpretation.
 In safety studies, it is common for mortality to have lower incidence than the indicator endpoint (in this case, CV events of stroke, MI, or death).
 Use of the combined CV endpoint as surrogate for death is standard in the field of CV intervention; without doing this, studies would have to be many-fold larger and would never be practical to complete.
 In other words, the study was underpowered for the secondary endpoint but correctly powered for the primary endpoint, which is appropriate.